Firm Entry and Exit with Unbounded Productivity Growth: Stationary Recursive Equilibrium

 \begin{assumption} For each $p > 0$, there exists an $\lambda \in (0, 1)$ and $L < \infty$ such that

 \end{assumption}

 Assumption~\ref{a:dc} says that output growth for incumbents is expected to be negative whenever current output is sufficiently large.\footnote{To see this, we can write $q(\phi_t, p)$ as $Q_t$ and express \eqref{eq:dc} as $\ln( \EE_t Q_{t+1} / Q_t)\leq \ln (\lambda + L / Q_t)$.
 When $Q_t$ is sufficiently large, the right-hand side is negative.} In the literature on Markov processes, the bound in \eqref{eq:dc} is sometimes called a Foster--Lyapunov drift condition.
-In the present case, output $q$ is adopted as the Lyapunov function.
+The key idea in Assumption~\ref{a:dc} is that the output function $q$ can adopted as the Lyapunov function in the drift condition.

+Let the assumptions in Section~\ref{s:ee} hold.
+The following result shows that the drift condition in \eqref{eq:dc} is sufficient for finite expected firm lifetimes, and hence, by Theorem~\ref{t:bk1}, for existence and uniqueness of a stationary recursive equilibrium.